Dangerous Dog Offences and Offences involving Domestic and Captive Animals

 An animal can be classified as "property" or "goods" under the terms of the Theft Acts 1968 and 1978 and a prosecution may thus be appropriate for offences of theft, handling, and obtaining property by deception or blackmail.

-In order to institute proceedings under the Dogs (Protection of Livestock) 1953 you must obtain written consent from the Chief Constable of Police; or the owner of the livestock; or the occupier of the land where the incident occurred.
+In order to institute proceedings under the Dogs (Protection of Livestock) Act 1953 the prosecutor must obtain written consent from the Chief Constable of Police, or the owner of the livestock, or the occupier of the land where the incident occurred.

-- before the end of the period of 3 years beginning with the date of the offence; and
+- before the end of the period of three years beginning with the date of the offence; and

-- before the end of the period of 6 months beginning with the date on which the evidence which the prosecutor thinks is sufficient to justify the proceedings comes to his knowledge.
+- before the end of the period of six months beginning with the date on which the evidence which the prosecutor thinks is sufficient to justify the proceedings comes to his knowledge.

-Prosecutors are reminded that for the purposes of the above, a certificate signed by or on behalf of the prosecutor with the date that sufficient evidence came to his knowledge is conclusive evidence of that.
-Furthermore the signed certificate shall be so acknowledged unless the contrary is proven (Stones 8-1597).
+Prosecutors are reminded that for the purposes of the above, a certificate signed by, or on behalf of the prosecutor with the date that sufficient evidence came to his knowledge is conclusive evidence of that date.
+Furthermore, the signed certificate shall be so acknowledged unless the contrary is proven.